 A constipated toddler is a common complaint and worry for parents.
+A constipated toddler crying in discomfort can be very distressing for the whole family.
 When toilet training begins around 2- 3 years (toddler years) problems can begin for a number of reasons.
-However it can occur at any age.

 The good news is that there are lots of ways to help relieve a constipated toddler.
 For most children it is ensuring they are getting enough fluid into them alongside more fibre in the diet.

 This blog will give you the requirements for fluid intake and the best foods in each food group to help relieve them.
 There are also some other tips related to other causes.